michaelcourcy/kasten-ocp-v-demo/README.md

 ## Scenario "VM Migration"

+We're going to replace/mix pod by/with VMs in order to execute a VM Micgration scenario between openshift cluster.

 ![Vm Migration](./images/vm-migration.png)

 To create templates for  VM windows and VM Fedora that has volume mode in filesystem, execute :